St. helena HISTORY AND 75th anniversary celebration

-We are now in our 80th year, but there was a wonderful celebration, which was held in the school gymnasium on Saturday, September 12, 2015, at 5:30 pm for St. Helena's 75th Anniversary, which began in the church with the Holy Mass.
-A Bronx priest, the Most Rev. John Jenik, who was the pastor of Our Lady of Refuge Church and the newest auxiliary bishop of the Archdiocese of New York, was the main celebrant.
+On September 12, 2015, a wonderful celebration was held in the school gymnasium at 5:30 pm for St. Helena's 75th Anniversary, which began in the church with the Holy Mass.
+A Bronx priest, the Most Rev. John Jenik, who was the pastor of Our Lady of Refuge Church and the newest auxiliary bishop of the Archdiocese of New York at that time, was the main celebrant.
 Msgr.
-Thomas Derivan, who was the parish's fourth pastor, was the homilist, and Rev. Emilio Sotomayor, Sch.P., the parish's fifth pastor and Rev. David Powers, Sch.P., the sixth and current pastor, were also present at the Mass.
+Thomas Derivan, who was the parish's fourth pastor, was the homilist, and Rev. Emilio Sotomayor, Sch.P., the parish's fifth pastor, and Rev. David Powers, Sch.P., the sixth pastor, were also concelebrants at the Mass.
 The parish's two current and several former parochial vicars were also present.
 Bernie Waters, who was the music minister at the parish for many years, was the featured soloist.
-Following the Mass, there was a reception, and appetizers and light refreshments were served.
+Following the Mass, there was a reception in the gymnasium at which appetizers and light refreshments were served.
 Current students gave tours of St. Helena School, and there was a lot of parish memorabilia displayed on several tables.
-St. Helena has a rich and fascinating history.
+St. Helena's school and parish have a rich and fascinating history.

 At the end of the Civil War, a sharp rise of children in New York City found themselves abandoned and living on the streets.
-In 1861, the New York Catholic Protectory, outgrowing its Lower East Side location, came up to Westchester county and set up a school and dormitories for the children.
+In 1861, the New York Catholic Protectory, outgrowing its Lower East Side location, came up to Westchester County and set up a school and dormitories for the children.
 The boys and the girls were taught a trade so they’d be employable once released.
 Many of the boys were tough kids living by their own set of rules and often ran away from the Protectory.
-The boys learned letterpress printing, chair caning, shoemaking, baking, carpentry, blacksmithing, wheelwrighting, farming, gardening.
+The boys learned letterpress printing, chair caning, shoemaking, baking, carpentry, blacksmithing, wheelwrighting, farming, and gardening.
 The girls learned to embroider, cook and make gloves.
 Their uniforms were sewn by them in their tailoring department, and the shoes they wore (each child had two pairs) were cobbled on site too.
 The boys even had a functioning fire department.
 Semi-pro baseball teams sometimes rented the fields for games, and Lou Gehrig played there when he was in high school.
 In 1904, there were well over 2,500 children under the care of the Protectory.
 Around 1938, a developer from the Starrett Corporation, a Mr. Robert Dowling, went about looking for land.
 Seventy-five sites later, he found the land owned by the Protectory.
 His assessment was that the buildings were “outmoded and dangerously inflammable.”
 According to his profile in a 1960 New Yorker article, Mr. Dowling, a Protestant, never revealed to the fathers in charge at the Protectory who he was representing.
 He convinced them that if they sold the site to him, they could find a more cheerful site somewhere else.
 Mr. Dowling’s company paid five million dollars for the land.
 He secured the 129-acre site, which was the equivalent of fifty-five city square blocks for the Metropolitan Life Insurance Company project: Parkchester, the world’s largest apartment house community.
 The Protectory was razed completely, and no original buildings exist.
 However, some of the Protectory trees still survive in what is now the Metropolitan Oval.

 Holy Angels School on Unionport Road in 1938.